scala/docs.scala-lang/_sips/completed/_posts/2016-06-25-trailing-commas.md

 title: SIP-27 - Trailing Commas
 redirect_from: "/sips/pending/trailing-commas.html"

-vote-status: accepted
+vote-status: complete
-vote-text: This SIP has been Accepted, and is a part of Scala 2.12.2.
+vote-text: This SIP has already been accepted and completed, and is a part of Scala 2.12.2.
 ---

 **By: Dale Wijnand**